-Based on the evaluation carried out by the Audit Committee for the internal control systems, the Committee did not observe any exception that may significantly affect achievement of the Company's objectives.
-The in-house internal control systems is functioning in efficient and effective manner.
-We would like to underline that the internal control systems does not ensure identification of all violations and incompliance, and should be considered as an aid for better management not alternatives of the responsibilities entrusted to the management for oversight and evaluation.
+Based on the evaluation conducted by the Audit Committee for the internal control systems during the year, the Committee did not observe any exception that may significantly affect achievement of the Company's objectives.
+The internal control systems are functioning in efficient and effective manner.
+We would like to underline that the internal control systems do not ensure identification of all violations and in compliance, and should be considered as an aid for better management and not alternatives of the responsibilities entrusted to the management for oversight and evaluation.

 Due to limitations in any internal control system, errors and violations may occur and may go undetected.
-All precautions must be taken when implementing the findings of the current evaluation in future, as there is a risk that the procedure would be inadequate due to the changing conditions or because compliance with the applied procedures would deteriorate.
+All precautions must be taken when implementing the findings of the current evaluation in the future, as there is a risk that the procedures would be inadequate due to the changing conditions or because the degree of compliance with the applied procedures would deteriorate.